Homeowner finds 5 bears hibernating under Lake Tahoe house - NewsBreak

 Homeowner finds 5 bears hibernating under Lake Tahoe house

-LAKE TAHOE, Calif. ( KRON ) — A Lake Tahoe homeowner had quite a spring surprise when she discovered five bears had hibernated under her house for the winter.
+LAKE TAHOE, Calif. ( KRON ) — A Lake Tahoe, California homeowner, had quite a spring surprise when she discovered five bears had hibernated under her house for the winter.

 At one point during the winter, the homeowner and other residents who live in the house thought they heard an odd low rumbling that sounded a lot like snoring.
 But they never investigated.

-Earlier this week, a bear woke up from her long slumber and started making unmistakable bear noises in a crawl space under the house.A $1 million lottery ticket was sold in Ligonier
+Earlier this week, a bear woke up from her long slumber and started making unmistakable bear noises in a crawl space under the house.‘Heavy pigs’ fight off bear that entered their pen

 The startled homeowner called the BEAR League to evict the big furry animal.